alleksandrgall/demoucron-haskell/README.md

-Fast demoucron algorithm for parallel evaluataion of dependency graphs.
+Fast demoucron algorithm for parallel evaluataion of dependency graphs with tests.
 Also known as graph order function and graph levels